amira-ttwu/amira-ttwu/_pages/about.md

 I am interested in Human-computer Interaction and Artificial Intelligence.
 I explore how we can using AI techniques to better assist with real-world tasks.

-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.